nigelhorne/ged2site/README.md

 use Socket;
 ```

+Ancestry images attached from another tree to your tree are not downloaded.
+Either use
+FTM or download from the other tree to your desktop and upload to your tree.

 There will be numerous strange handling of Gedcoms since it's not that tightly observed by
 websites.

 If you see lumpy English text in the output, or just plain mistakes,
 please e-mail me or add a bug report to github.com/nigelhorne/ged2site.